 The William Cecil is a perfectly located restaurant to enjoy the view of downtown as well as good food to eat.
 It is located just a few walks away from Stamford Railway Station.

 — Trijit Mallick, Budget Travel Buff

-One of the most unique towns to visit on the London to Edinburgh drive is Crowland, located in Lincolnshire near Peterborough.
+One of the most unique towns to visit on a London to Edinburgh road trip is Crowland, located in Lincolnshire near Peterborough.
 Crowland’s history dates back to the beginning of the 8th century when it was still just an island in the Fens.
 It was established as a place of piety by a hermit named Guthlac, and soon a small religious community began to grow.

 Crowland is not a large town, and can easily be seen in a few hours.
 The two main points of interest are Crowland Abbey and the Trinity Bridge.

 Crowland Abbey is a rather important religious building as it is believed to be the first in England – and one of the first in the world – to have a tuned peal (ringing bells).
 In 1925, the abbey’s bells were the first to ever be recorded on radio via the BBC.
 This caused protests as many of the townspeople believed it to be sacrilegious.

 The abbey is beautiful and worth a stopover.
 If you’re able to do so, get a guided tour from one of the abbey’s incredibly knowledgeable volunteers.